FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-11-29-how-i-started-recording-my-first-video-training.md

 ### Why?

 I had this "recording a video"-thing in my mind for a long time.
 But never had the equipment and the software to do it.
 So it was more a "Yes, I can get this video recording thing going sometime".
 But a few weeks ago I went along and bought a microphone giving me a bit better quality than the microphone on an USB-Logitech-Webcam. ;) I think this is another way of getting knowledge in the community beside blogging and doing talks.
-It is not better or worse - it is just a different way.
+It is not better or worse - it is a different way.
 And I wanted to try it.
 If I fail I take the experience with me and if I would try the next time I have some experience to rely on :)

 ### Get going...